openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

     <Pane left={<Image />} right={<Explanation />} />

-* We will use function and placeholder to add additional content in customizable components.
+* We will use functions and placeholders to add additional content to customizable components.
 We can take an example of the above DefaultTheme and see _MainNav where it has support to add additional nav links by overriding `extraNavLinks` function.

 .. code-block:: js